-This erotic romance was published by Harlequin Spice on August 1, 2010 and has 382 pages.
+This erotic romance that was published by Harlequin Spice on August 1, 2010 and has 382 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Tempted, Precious and Fragile Things, Broken, Three to Tango, The Space Between Us, Vanilla, An Erotic Collection Volume 1
+Other books by this author which I have reviewed include Tempted, Precious and Fragile Things, Broken, Three to Tango, The Space Between Us, Vanilla, An Erotic Collection Volume 1

 Second in the Alex Kennedy erotic romance series and revolving around a very bad boy who swings both ways.
 The couple focus is on Alex Kennedy and Olivia Mackey and is set in Pennsylvania.